mozilla-ai/lumigator/lumigator/python/mzai/backend/.alembic/README.md

 Existing Lumigator operators/contributors may already have a populated database with data they don't want to lose.

-In this scenario, it is required to bring the database under the management of Alembic using the alembic `stamp` command.
+In this scenario, the database must be brought under the management of Alembic using the alembic `stamp` command.

-Currently this requires a manual process of reviewing the revisions stored in [versions](versions/) and deciding which ID represents the current state of the database containing the data.

-e.g. `e75fa022c781`.

-We then stamp the database to indicate this is the version of revisions that Alembic should manage 'from' going forward.
+This is done by stamping the database to indicate the version of revisions that Alembic should manage 'from' going forward.

+#### My database is up to date

-If you believe your database matches the most up-to-date models:
+If you believe your database already matches the most up-to-date models:

 ```bash
 alembic stamp head
 ```

+#### My database is in a different state (from a prior release)

+This scenario requires manual review of the existing revisions stored in the [versions folder](versions/), in order to determine which revision ID represents the current state of the database containing the data.

+Revisions are stored in a format resembling a linked-list, with each revision containing a `revision` ID and `down_revision` ID (which can be `None` for the initial revision).
+In each revision the changes captured in the `upgrade()` method must be examined.

+For information on the important information on see [Revision structure](#revision-structure).

-To align your database with a specific revision:
+To align your database with a specific revision (migration ID `e75fa022c781` aligns with the current state of our database):

 ```bash
 alembic stamp e75fa022c781